JackSzwergold/Writing/memories/The Time I Discovered a Cool Toy Store on Bleecker Street.md

 At some point I spotted something to play with: A Play-Doh barbershop set!
 Cool!
 It was still in it’s box, so I walked over grabbed it and started to open the box when my sister’s husband’s brother stood up, grabbed it out of my hand and said, “No… That’s not for you.”
 And put it up on a table.

-By then, the literaln joint was lit and my sister’s husband inhaled and then passed it onto his brother.
+By then, the literal joint was lit and my sister’s husband inhaled and then passed it onto his brother.
 My sister sat still and didn’t participate.
 This went on for a while with the two guys smoking and joking and me—being a kid—feeling trapped and my sister sitting there and doing nothing like a robot that had shut down.

 At some point, my sister said something and her husband stood up and just shoved her back onto the couch and yelled at her.
 She sat their like a sack of rocks and just took it; head down, pigeon toed and silent.